Perturbative quasinormal mode frequencies: Examples

-We would like to solve these inhomogeneous equations under the boundary condition \eqref{eq:RM-BC}.
-Instead, it is sufficient to confirm that the functions in \eqref{eq:RM-pert-1} and \eqref{eq:RM-pert-2} satisfy these differential equations.
+We would like to solve these inhomogeneous equations under the boundary condition in Eq.~\eqref{eq:RM-BC}.
+Instead, it is sufficient to confirm that the functions in Eqs.~\eqref{eq:RM-pert-1} and \eqref{eq:RM-pert-2} satisfy these differential equations.
 One can immediately check it.

+These corrections are also reproduced by the Bender-Wu approach.
+At the first order, we solve Eq.~\eqref{eq:u1-diff}.
+After some computations, we find

+In this case, it is very likely that the first order correction $\epsilon_1$ does not receive any perturbative corrections.
+We confirmed it up to $\cO(g^{240})$.
+Therefore we have